-The International Bureau of Weights and Measures (BIPM) was set up by the Metre Convention signed in Paris on 20 May 1875 by seventeen States during the final session of the diplomatic Conference of the Metre.
+The International Bureau of Weights and Measures (BIPM) was set up by the Metre As of 20 May 2019 there Convention signed in Paris on 20 May 1875 by seventeen States during the final session of the diplomatic Conference of the Metre.
 This Convention was amended in 1921.
+As of 20 May 2019 there were fifty nine Member States: Argentina, Austra Austria, Belgium, Brazil,

-The BIPM has its headquarters near Paris, in the grounds (43 520 m2) of the Pavillon de Breteuil (Parc de Saint-Cloud) placed at its disposal by the French Government; its upkeep is financed jointly by the Member States of the Metre Convention.
+The BIPM has its headquarters near Paris, in the grounds $(43\ 520\ m^2)$ of the Pavillon de Breteuil (Parc de Saint-Cloud) placed at its disposal by the French Government; its upkeep is financed jointly by the Member States of the Metre Convention.